crodjer/watchman/README.md

 watch command) will be based on space (files).
 That is what watch `watchman` is.

 It uses [inotify tools](https://github.com/rvoicilas/inotify-tools) to provide that functionality.
-Basically, watchman just listens to what `inotifywait` (from intoify-tools package of your distribution) says and executes commands.
+Watchman just listens to what `inotifywait` (from intoify-tools package of your distribution) says and executes commands.

 This basically provides a continuous execution system, while not having to set